awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-tuning-tables-distribution.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/tutorial-tuning-tables-distribution.html)

+You can find the steps for setting the distribution style in [Step 6: Recreate the Test Data Set](tutorial-tuning-tables-recreate-test-data.md)\.

 For more information, see [Choose the Best Distribution Style](c_best-practices-best-dist-key.md)\.

 ## Next Step<a name="next-step-compression"></a>